starmpcc/CS470-Team-25/README.md

 `127.0.0.1:5000`

-This is the result page you will see.
+This is the result page you will see after uploading a cat image.
 ![result.html](./result.JPG)

 File Structure